documentationfor yFiles for HTML 3.0.0.1

 Grouped Graph

-A graph whose nodes can have other nodes as parent.
+A graph where nodes can have other nodes as parents.
 The parent of a node is referred to as a group node.
-Nodes with a common parent are considered as being in the same group or being grouped.
+Nodes with a common parent are considered to be in the same group or grouped.

 Top